kyma-project/kyma/docs/04-operation-guides/operations/obsv-03-enable-istio-access-logs.md

 ## Configuration

 Istio access logs can be enabled selectively using the Telemetry API.
-User can enable access logs for the entire namespace, for a selective workload or on Istio gateway scope.
+User can enable access logs for the entire Namespace, for a selective workload, or on Istio gateway scope.

 ### Configure Istio access logs for the entire Namespace